Arctostaphylos glandulosa subsp. gabrielensis

 Arctostaphylos glandulosa subsp. gabrielensis, known by the common name San Gabriel manzanita, is a subspecies of manzanita.
 It is endemic to one small area in the San Gabriel Mountains of Los Angeles County, California.

 It is a member of the California montane chaparral and woodlands plant community.

 Description

 This is a shrub growing to heights between one and two meters.
 It has an erect form with a large, spherical burl.
 Leaves are bright green, shiny, and mostly hairless.
-They are 2 to 4 centimeters long with smooth edges.
+They are 2 to 4 cm long with smooth edges.
 The shrub blooms in dense inflorescences of urn-shaped manzanita flowers.
-The fruit is a rounded red drupe up to 14 millimeters wide.
+The fruit is a rounded red drupe up to 14 mm wide.